House for Marebito / VUILD

 VUILD completed a digitally fabricated house, the first attempt for the future that allows anyone to build it anywhere.

 An architecture startup VUILD, Inc. led by Koki Akiyoshi has completed “House for Marebito” in Nanto City, Toyama Prefecture in October 2019.
 This project challenges the local issues of forestry and marginal settlement by only using local lumbers and Computer Numerical Control (CNC) milling machine called “ShopBot.”
 The introduction of ShopBot enables the local community to produce and fabricate wood by themselves.
-The guesthouse will open in May 2020.

 Toga Village in Nanto City, Toyama Prefecture, where the house is located, has rich wood resources that mountains and forests cover 97% of the land and the elevation of the guesthouse is over 1,000 meters.
 On the other hand, the population is only about 600, and Toga village is stated as “marginal village.”
 A marginal village is a village with over half the residents over the age of 65 that is in danger of disappearing.
 By building a guesthouse in such location, this project proposes a new concept of second home “more than tourism, but not migration” that people go back and forth the land as they visit their relatives.